memo/ofxMSAControlFreak/README.md

 4. Allow a hierarchy where actions (save / load / display / send / receive etc) can be applied to the entire parameter group, or sub groups.
 Different modules can have parameters, and they can be joined or treated individually.

-To see how to use it see https://github.com/memo/ofxMSAControlFreak/blob/master/src/ofxMSAControlFreakTutorial.h
+To see how to use it see the [tutorial](https://github.com/memo/ofxMSAControlFreak/blob/master/src/ofxMSAControlFreakTutorial.h)

 Installation